 - your baby was born after the 20th week of pregnancy

-- your baby weighed 400 grams or more when he or she was born.
+- your baby weighed 400 grams or more when born.

 Death must be registered within three working days of burial/cremation if your baby has lived, even if for only a short time outside the womb.
 Registering the death is usually taken care of by the funeral director, but you can choose to do this yourself if you wish.

 If your baby lived (maybe for a few hours or for a few days or weeks) the word deceased will appear on the birth certificate.
-This is to prevent any possibility of identify theft.
+This is to prevent any possibility of identity theft.
 It is not possible to receive a birth certificate for your baby without the word ‘deceased’ on it.
-This does not apply to a baby who is stillborn – the word stillborn will appear.
+If your baby was stillborn, the word ‘stillborn’ appears on the birth certificate.

-In most cases, you will need a follow-up appointment (often with a consultant, specialist or your doctor), for several reasons:
+In most cases, you will need a follow-up appointment (often with a consultant, specialist or your doctor), this is important for several reasons: